jmielc2/ASCII-Snake-Game/README.md

 # Terminal-Snake-Game
-A terminal snake game built with C
+A program that plays the snake game in the terminal.

 Target OS: Windows